jzelasky/eCommerce/README.md

         DB_PASSWORD='YOUR PASSWORD HERE'

-5. In the command line open the mySQL shell by running `mysql -u YOUR USERNAME HERE -p`, substituting your mySQL username where indicated, followed by your mySQL passowrd.
+5. In the command line open the mySQL shell by running `mysql -u YOUR USERNAME HERE -p`, substituting your mySQL username where indicated, followed by your mySQL password.

 6. In the mySQL shell run `source db/schema.sql;`.
 Then exit the shell by running `quit`.